what is joint custody

 Joint Custody:

-As the name implies, in joint custody, sometimes called shared custody, the courts award parental rights and responsibilities to both parents.
+As the name implies, in joint custody, also called shared custody, the court awards both parents parental rights and responsibilities.
 This means they share the duties of raising their child.
 They may not live together, but both participate in the child’s life in a substantial way.

 Joint custody is the most common type of arrangement.